 Wikipedias Definition of Latency is: Latency is the time interval between the stimulation and response

 In computing a latency is typically the time between requesting some information and receiving the response of it.
-Some examples latency are the times between:
+Some examples explain it better.
+Latency are the times between:

-- from click of a mouse until your application responds to the users click
+- click of a mouse button and until your application responds to this users click

-- from requesting data from the database until responds with the data
+- requesting data from a database and until the database responds with the data result

-- from requesting data via network until the service responds with the data
+- requesting data via network and until the service responds with the data result

 2. The impact of latency on you application's performance